When the masculine and the feminine are in balance, there

 ----- 13. Control bulling by raising

 the profile of this pattern of behaviour.
-A deliberate stated policy
+Institute a deliberate policy

 of making schools a sanctuary.
 Children could help to make their own